nus-cs2103-AY2223S2/ip/docs/README.md

 Bye.
 Hope to see you again soon!
 ```

-The program closes automatically.
+The program then closes automatically.

-## Have Fun Using Duke!